RadioTech100/openob-gui/README.md

 Install Raspbian Jessie Lite on a SD card: http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/

-Install OpenOB on your Debian system: http://jamesharrison.github.io/openob/tutorial.html#openob-system-basics
+Install OpenOB on your Debian system: 			pip install OpenOB==4.0.3

-**In case of apt problems, remove python-argparse and gstreamer0.10-ffmpeg, these packets are apparently not required.**
+Install Redis Server on the receiver machine:		sudo apt-get install redis-server

 # Use the good user